patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 Did you use the old versions of the symbols that were updated in files already?
 No problem -  you'll receive another notification in the top right of that specific Sketch file that will allow you to update them.

+## PatternFly wireframe kit
+A PatternFly wireframe kit is also available for creating low or mid-fidelity mockups that are compatible with PatternFly styles.

+[**Learn more about the PatternFly wireframe kit**](https://github.com/patternfly/patternfly-design-kit/blob/master/PatternFly%204%20-%20Wireframe%20library%20and%20template/Wireframe%20kit%20guideline.md) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>